 Ernest H. Bowling, of James W. Sewall Company, produced reports cited under "Description of the Business - Timberland Assets" and "Description of the Business - Forest Management - Forest Inventory Assessment" with respect to the carrying out of and completion of inventory assessments, which inventory assessments management evaluates as part of its determination of its estimates of LRSY.
-Neither this individual nor James W. Sewall Company, to the best knowledge of management of the Corporation, as at the date hereof, beneficially own any Common Shares.
+Neither this individual nor James W. Sewall Company, to the best knowledge of management of the Corporation, as at the date hereof, beneficially own any Common Shares or any other property of the Corporation.